Guildford Grammar School: Performing arts and debating

-Students at Guildford have the opportunity to learn a music instrument during class time in the senior school.
-The school offers a variety of ensemble's for students to join including the senior choir and guitar ensemble.
+Students can learn a music instrument during class time in the senior school.
+There are ensembles for students to join including the senior choir and guitar ensemble.
 Music is compulsory for all students from Kindergarten to year 6, with the option of continuing to TEE music in year 12.
 Senior school students have the opportunity to learn under experienced musicians.

-The drama program at the school is based largely around the school production, recent productions include; Jesus Christ Superstar, Les Miserables and Amadeus.
+The drama program at the school is based largely around the school production; recent productions include: Jesus Christ Superstar, Les Miserables and Amadeus.
 Heath Ledger, a prominent actor, attended Guildford Grammar School, where he had his first acting experiences, starring in a school production as Peter Pan at age 13.

 Debating and public speaking are components of the co-curricular program at the school.
 Guildford Grammar School competes in Western Australian inter-school debating competition, which is run by the Western Australian debating league.

 Sport

 Guildford Grammar School was a founding member of the Public Schools Association (PSA) in 1905, and the Independent Primary School Heads of Australia (IPSHA) in 1968.
 The school competes in inter-school sports within both organisations.

 In 2006, Guildford won none of the PSA sporting competitions, although it has won the following trophies more than five times; Swimming (18), Cricket (15), Athletics (12), Rugby (8), Football (6), and Rowing (Head of the River) (6).

-Of note recently, Guildford won the Alcock Cup (Football - 2015) and the Darlot Cup (Cricket - 2018).
+Guildford won the Alcock Cup (Football – 2015) and the Darlot Cup (Cricket – 2018).